 What do we need?

 Project plan, of course – risks need to be analyzed in all activities of the project, which means that you need to study baselines and subsidiary management plans such as for cost, schedule, scope and quality.
+For the initial rounds though you go with whatever is available.

 Stakeholder register – this document contains information such as role, interests and level of influence of stakeholders.